f5devcentral/access-labs/class3/module4/lab02.rst

    |module2Lab2Task1-image4|

-   .. note :: The student should pay special attention to the Request Status, Mitigation Action and Bot Class.
+   ..note :: The student should pay special attention to the Request Status, Mitigation Action and Bot Class.
 Bot Class will be one of the categories found in **Security -> Bot Defense -> Bot Defense Profiles -> api.acme.com_botprofile -> Bot Mitigation Settings** under **Mitigation Settings**.

 Task 2 - Place Bot Profile in blocking and allow appropriate clients